 - eLife encourages reviewers to involve junior colleagues as co-reviewers; we involve outstanding early-stage researchers as reviewers in their own right; and we enable all reviewers to receive credit for their contributions through services such as Publons and ORCID

 - Travel grants

 - eLife offers funding to help early-career scientists get exposure and recognition for their work among leading scientists in their fields.
 New travel grant programmes are announced at the start of each year.
 Sign up to our early-career newsletter for updates and information on how to apply.

 - A platform for the early-career community to share opportunities and explore issues around building a successful research career, on the last Wednesday of the month.
-Upcoming webinars can be found on our events page.
+Previous webinars can be found on our collection page.

 - Magazine features